daothu2023/MTDriverGNN/README.md

 Results/
 - Directory containing the output results of the proposed model.
-- Includes gene ranking files for:
+- Includes gene ranking files for: BRCA, PRAD
-  - BRCA (Breast Invasive Carcinoma)
-  - PRAD (Prostate Adenocarcinoma)
 - Each file lists genes ranked by their predicted disease relevance scores.

 Source/